 Many people think dried legumes are hard to prepare and need hours of soaking and boiling before you can use them.
 This just isn’t true as there is a quicker way.
 If you’d like to start from scratch follow either the quick or the traditional methods below.

 Canned legumes are a handy alternative to dried legumes.
 Sodium is added during the canning process to preserve the integrity and appearance of the legumes.
 The sodium can be lowered by almost half by simply rinsing them thoroughly.
-If low salt canned options are not available make sure you wash the legumes for 2 minutes.
+If low salt canned options are not available make sure you wash the legumes thoroughly in cool water.

-Cook extra to what you need and freeze drained and rinsed beans in small zip lock bags to throw into a soup or casserole or as a wrap filling when you need a quick lunch or dinner.
+Cook extra and freeze drained and rinsed beans in small zip lock bags to throw into a soup or casserole, or as an easy wrap filling when you need a quick lunch or dinner.